BinaryBit99/multiobjective/README.md

 ```

 The script runs `run_experiment` with a tiny configuration and displays error
-and cost trends for two algorithms alongside their final error–cost tradeoff.
+and cost trends for two algorithms alongside their error–cost tradeoff across
+time.

 ### Plotting CLI results